-It is interesting to learn about penalties for Assault in Spain, but in order to fully understand this Criminal Law figure, let’s start at the beginning:
+It is interesting to learn about penalties for Assault in Spain, but in order to fully understand this area of the Criminal Law in Spain, let's start at the beginning:

 A victim may file a complaint without the assistance of a lawyer, although it is not recommended to do so.
 However, the accused or alleged aggressor has the right and the obligation to always be assisted by a lawyer, both in the proceedings before the police and those that take place in the Court.

-What penalties can be imposed on the person who commits an assault offence?
-Is the victim entitled to compensation?
+2. What penalties can be imposed on the person who commits an assault offence? is the victim entitled to compensation?